matthewgreaney/matthewgreaney/README.md

 ---

-> "The struggle itself towards the heights is enough to fill a man's heart." – Albert Camus
+> "The struggle itself towards the heights is enough to fill a man's heart.
+One must imagine Sisyphus happy." – Albert Camus

 ---